2000jedi/doubly-linked-list/README.md

 # doubly-linked-list
-A Doubly Linked List library written in C. (still in progress)
+A Doubly Linked List library written in C.

 The implementation is based on the kernel.